Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

 Back to the general case, given an abstract discrete (single-layer) MPGNN with aggregation $F$, we want to define a cMPGNN from its limit on random graphs.
-Following the path of the above example, we look at the following limit:
+Following the path of the above example, we could look at the almost sure limit of the message-passing equation

-If it appears that this limit exists and that it defines the update of $f(x)$ via some cMPGNN, then we have found the continuous counterpart of $F$.
-Unfortunately, this existence is far from obvious and $F$ does not always have a continuous counterpart.
-Moreover, convergence of~\eqref{eq: motivation for definition of the limit 3}, as presented in the example of convolutional message passing, is an almost sure convergence of random variable, which is quite a strong requirement.
-We rather relax it to the convergence of